jqramos/system-appj/README.md

 # system-appj
-mongodb and java application used for study purposes
+mongodb and spring boot application used for study purposes